 Omnitude’s proof of interaction (POI) will provide the means to establish that a reviewer has a verifiable interaction history with the merchant they are reviewing.
 Every time a customer with an Omnitude identity (OID) interacts with a merchant with an OID, a record will be encrypted and recorded into the blockchain by the merchant.
 When a customer wishes to submit a review of an online merchant, their private key will be used to verify from the Omnitude blockchain that the customer had dealings with the merchant.
 If they have, the customer will be allowed to submit a review.
 While personal details of the customer will not be public, certain information as how many transactions the reviewer had with the merchant and over what period of time will be public to help other customers validate the review.

 A customer will be incentivized with ECOM by the merchant for writing a review.
 In return, a customer will pay ECOM to the merchant for encrypting and recording the interaction between the parties into the blockchain.

-The Omnitude ecosystem will be built on top of Hyperledger fabric technology, the open source, global, collaborative project hosted by the Linux Foundation.
-Hyperledger is a permissionless blockchain protocol which enables business to customer (B2C) and business to business transactions (B2B).
+The Omnitude ecosystem will be built on top of Hyperledger fabric technology, the open-source, global, collaborative project hosted by the Linux Foundation.
+Hyperledger is a permissionless blockchain protocol that enables a business to customer (B2C) and business to business transactions (B2B).
 The Hyperledger architecture provides core blockchain services on which the Omnitude ecosystem is built.
 The Omnitude ecosystem will be made up of a variety of entities, including merchants, customers, suppliers, couriers, and affiliates.
 The ECOM token will fuel this ecosystem.